SooryaGeorge7/Patient-Manager/README.md

 * Learnt how to use regular expressions here - https://www.geeksforgeeks.org/pattern-matching-python-regex/
 * Learnt how to use datetime here - https://stackoverflow.com/questions/16870663/how-do-i-validate-a-date-string-format-in-python, https://stackoverflow.com/questions/33076617/how-to-validate-time-format
 * Learnt how to make password invisible with get pass here - https://stackoverflow.com/questions/9202224/getting-a-hidden-password-input
+* Learnt python in depth here - https://www.youtube.com/watch?v=_uQrJ0TkZlc&t=11315s

 ## Content

-* All content for application is written by me
+* All content for application is written by me.

 ## Media